 If it is naked cork, or even the shrink wrapped handles, many fishermen will remove the wrapping and varnish the cork to protect it.
 If this is your plan, recommend a semi-gloss instead of the high gloss, which provides a better non slip surface.
 You want a quick dry (2 hours) varnish to help alleviate runs.
-I have found that a fast dry (2 hours) polyurethane clear satin finish with a name of VAR, that is recommended for floors works great.
+I have found that a fast dry (2 hours) polyurethane clear satin finish with a name of ZAR, that is recommended for floors and works great for me.
 It says for indoor use, but for our usage style, the rods will not be exposed to the elements any longer than we can withstand, so the indoor use recommendation is of little consequences here.
 Minwax of the same polyurethane description is so thin it requires MANY MANY MANY more coats to get the same protection buildup and then not near the protection.

 Also if it has a naked cork handle that has been used for some time, these will get dirty/grungy over time.
 You can clean most of this off by aggressively wiping it down with Acetone.
 Then possibly a lightly sanding with a fine 150 grit sandpaper.
 If you have holes or chunks of cork missing, fill them with plastic wood in a natural color.
 But you may not get a decent color match with plastic wood filler.
 If this is the case, after the final sanding, I wipe on a light oak stain.
 This colors the plastic wood and does not really darken the cork that much.
 Let it set for 1/2 hour and wipe off the excess.
 Let it set overnight to dry completely before you apply the final varnish.